Attachment measures: Adult Attachment Interview (AAI)

-Some of the strongest external validation of the measures involves its demonstrated ability to predict interviewees' children's classifications in the Strange Situation.
-The measure also has been shown to have some overlap with attachment constructs measured by the less time-intensive measures of the peer/romantic attachment tradition (Hazan & Shaver, Bartholomew), as reported by Shaver, P. R., Belsky, J., & Brennan, K. A. (2000).
-However, there are important differences in what is measured by the AAI—rather than being a measure of romantic attachment, it taps primarily into a person's state of mind regarding their attachment in their family of origin.
+The AAI-ABC+D method has been shown to have some overlap with attachment constructs of the social psychology, or peer/romantic, attachment tradition (Hazan & Shaver, Bartholomew), as reported by Shaver, P. R., Belsky, J., & Brennan, K. A. (2000).
+For several reasons it is difficult to tease out the similarities and differences in what the two approaches are able to identify.
+This is in part because of the form of assessment.
+The AAI process involves an interview which is analyzed with various time-consuming methodologies, whereas the social psychology model uses a relatively short and quick self-report.
+Additionally, the two assessments look at different issues.

-The DMM-AAI is a slightly modified version using principles from attachment theory as described by Patricia Crittenden and the Dynamic-Maturational Model of Attachment and Adaptation (DMM).
-The DMM method is more comprehensive, assessing more self-protective attachment strategies, more types of trauma, and more types of memory system usage.
+The DMM-AAI uses a slightly modified set of interview questions, and uses principles and analysis techniques from attachment theory as described by Patricia Crittenden and the Dynamic-Maturational Model of Attachment and Adaptation (DMM).
+It also looks at additional issues such as analyzing a person’s attachment-based information processing in the context of danger.
+The DMM method is more comprehensive, assessing more self-protective attachment strategies, more types of trauma, and more types of memory systems.
+Both the DMM-AAI and Berkeley-AAI methods assess information processing, memory system use, reflective integration, and are able to identify issues such as unresolved trauma and depression.
+The DMM-AAI method can identify additional issues such as intrusions of negative affect, disorientation, and reorganizing or reorganized attachment strategies.

 Assessing adult attachment: A dynamic-maturational approach to discourse analysis (2011) is the coding manual for the DMM-AAI.
-This manual is published and available at any bookseller, and provides a comprehensive and detailed description of the AAI process, DMM-attachment theory, and the attachment system's impact on aspects of humanity such as patterns of information processing, memory system function, and the effect of trauma.
+This manual is published and available at any bookseller.
+It provides a comprehensive and detailed description of the AAI process, DMM-attachment theory, and the attachment system's impact on aspects of humanity such as patterns of information processing, memory system function, and the effect of trauma.
 It also offers a brief comparison of the two attachment models using the AAI.
-The ABC+D model has never published a coding manual or comprehensive model of attachment.
+The Berkeley/ABC+D model has never published a coding manual or comprehensive model of attachment.

-The DMM model of attachment expands the range of insecure (non-B) patterns beyond the original A1-A2 and C1-C2 patterns.
-It identifies A1, A2, A3, A4, A5, A6, A7, and A8 patterns, and correspondingly patterns C1, C2, C3, C4, C5, C6, C6 and C8, and also describes how patterns can be combined.
+The DMM model of attachment also expands the range of non-B patterns beyond Ainsworth's original patterns of A1-A2, B1-5, and C1-C2 patterns.
+It identifies the additional patterns of A3-8 and C3-8.
+It also describes how A and C patterns can be combined by individuals, such as A4-C5/6.
 It replaces the disorganized category with finer descriptions of the A and C attachment patterns.
 The DMM also uses a different naming scheme for the general and specific patterns.